Chronic Venous Insufficiency/Varicose Veins Q & A

 - Laser or Radio Frequency Ablation: laser energy or high-frequency radio waves use heat to close off veins

-If you suffer from itchy, aching, or tired legs, call the Vascular Health Institute or click to book an appointment online.
+If you suffer from itchy, aching, or tired legs, call Vascular Health Institute today at (469) 436-3650, or click to book an appointment online.